0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     ![chainlist-3](../../../img/tools/wallet/metamask/chainlist-3.png){width=50%}

-5. You'll now be able to see your MATIC balance on Amoy.
-You'll also be able to switch between Amoy and other networks directly from the drop-down menu in the top-left corner.
+5. You can now see your MATIC balance on Amoy.
+You can also switch between Amoy and other networks directly from the drop-down menu in the top-left corner.

     ![chainlist-4](../../../img/tools/wallet/metamask/chainlist-4.png){width=50%}